gdeni89/NLP-summarization-of-French-written-documents/README.md

 # NLP-summarization-of-French-written-documents

+This project was made by ENSAE students : Solène Blasco Lopez, Giuseppe Deni and Béline Aubergeon.

+---

 This project will focus on the text summarization task applied to the summarization of French written documents.
 Formally, our goal will be to implement and compare different approaches to produce a summary from a given text.
 We adopted extractive (TextRank algorithm) and abstractive (mainly BARTHez model), trained and tested on OrangeSum dataset, with both quantitative (using ROUGE metric) and qualitative experiments.